elliot736/authz-playground/README.md

 Both policies matched.
 The permit said yes, the forbid said no. Forbid wins.
 No guessing.

+---

-## Cedar syntax (supported subset)
+## Cedar Syntax (supported subset)

-This tool implements a practical subset of Cedar — enough to express real authorization logic without the complexity of the full spec.
+A practical subset of [Cedar](https://www.cedarpolicy.com/), enough to express real authorization logic without the complexity of the full spec.

 ### Policies